 As a result, she was gradually pushed to household chores and responsibilities, with no time and inclination for studies.
-And yes, it was almost the same story with millions like her - all away and regular studies.
-Many of them were works, many others to commercial engagements.
-Many were even married off - that, for the families crumbling under huge financial stress, at least to feed!
+And yes, it was almost the same story with millions like her - all away from schools, lessons and regular studies.
+Many of them were pushed to household works, many others to more severe kind of commercial engagements.
+Many were even married off - that, for the families crumbling under huge financial stress, at least ensured one less mouth to feed!
+And, as months passed on, we discovered that the experimental baby steps had gradually shaped up into a streamlined initiative which we adorably called "the bridge school initiative".
+Two years on, now bridge schools are running in full swing at 433 villages in 48 districts of 15 states, reaching 26,718 children studying between classes 6th to 12th.